scottzanevra/boilerplate-streamlit-on-cloud-run/README.md

-# BigQuery Question and Answer Bot

-### What Problem does the app solve
+# Deploy a Simple Streamlit app to Cloud Run

 # Prerequisites